 Immigration history: My parents moved to the U.S. when I was 14, shortly before yet another military coup in the Fiji Islands.
 My grandmother, a U.S. citizen, sponsored us for a green card shortly thereafter.
 Due to long backlogs, I was 24 when my parents received their green cards, and thus considered aged-out of the process.
 The USCIS proceeded to place me in removal proceedings in early 2011.
 This arbitrary and unfair separation from my family prompted me to go to law school, where I got involved in litigation at the Ninth Circuit on this matter.
 While in law school, I worked at various immigration law firms and non-profits, honing my skills as a family and immigration law attorney.
 We won the case at the Ninth Circuit, but the Obama Administration appealed the case to the U.S. Supreme Court.
 I graduated from law school, and successfully motioned the Department of Homeland Security to close my removal case.
 After the repeal of the Defense of Marriage Act (DOMA), I quickly and painlessly won lawful permanent residence through my U.S. citizen spouse.

 All thoughts and opinions expressed on this website are mine alone, and not affiliated with any organization.
 Also, as a legal disclaimer, nothing on this site creates a lawyer-client relationship.
-If you need legal services, feel free to contact me, and I will be happy to talk to you or refer you to someone in my network.
+If you need legal services, feel free to contact me, and I will be happy to refer you to someone in my network.